modularml/mojo/stdlib/docs/faq.md

 - Some modules may have proprietary aspects that require additional review and refinement.

 For the short term, we've left these modules as closed source.
-The built version of the Mojo Standard Library will include these closed-source modules as well as the open-source modules, so Mojo users still have the full set of primitives available to them.
+The shipped Mojo SDK contains the pre-built Mojo packages for these closed source modules in addition to the open-source modules, so Mojo users still have the full set of primitives available to them.

 Over time, we hope to move most of the closed-source modules into the open-source repo.